Temporal Sparse Autoencoders: Leveraging the Sequential Nature of Language for Interpretability

 \subsection{Ablation Studies}

-In the following ablation studies (Table \ref{tab:abl}), we explore the effect of varying components in our T-SAE training pipeline.
-All results are reported as the difference between the ablation and the normal T-SAE with the implementation described in Section \ref{sec:impl}.
+In Table \ref{tab:abl}, we explore the effect of varying components in our Temporal SAE training pipeline.
+All results are reported as the difference between the ablation and the normal Temporal SAE with the implementation described in Section \ref{sec:impl}.
 We conduct semantics, context, and syntax sparse probing evaluations on MMLU with $k=5$.
 First, we conduct a hyperparameter sweep on the high- and low-level feature percentages, varying the proportions to 10:90 and 50:50.
-As expected, if we increase the size of our high-level split, T-SAEs better recover semantics and context but perform worse on syntax.
+As expected, if we increase the size of our high-level split, Temporal SAEs better recover semantics and context but perform worse on syntax.
 We next study the impact of contrasting with a token sampled randomly from any previous token in the context window, the $t-r$th token with $r < 25$ rather than from the $t-1$st token.
 When contrasting with a random token, we incorporate even longer-range dependencies into our temporal constraint; as a result of this, we see a large increase in performance on the context task and a large decrease in performance on the syntax task, but with minor change to semantic performance.
-Depending on the interpretability application, this behavior may be preferable to that of the T-SAEs trained on the immediate previous token, highlighting the need to carefully investigate inductive biases and data priors when building unsupervised concept discovery methods.
+Depending on the interpretability application, this behavior may be preferable to that of the Temporal SAEs trained on the immediate previous token, highlighting the need to carefully consider the features we hope to find when using unsupervised concept discovery methods.
 Finally, we explore the impact of the contrastive component of our loss term, and consider the naive baseline of a sample-wise temporal similarity loss, $\ell_i = \alpha \|\mathbf{z}^{(i)}_t - \mathbf{z}^{(i)}_{t-1}\|_2^2$, averaged over a batch.
-This naive approach enforces less structure in the high-level feature space, resulting in worse semantic and contextual performance, but allowing for better performance on standard reconstruction metrics.
+This naive approach enforces less structure in the high-level feature space, resulting in worse semantic and contextual performance but allowing for better performance on standard reconstruction metrics.